followingthefasciaplane/angle-scripts-for-tas/README.md

 # angle scripts
 https://www.youtube.com/watch?v=RA1EtAZm8kc - video tutorial & demonstration
 cvar script files for surfing / bhopping in angle styles on various valve games while looking forwards

 its impossible to receive any sort of ban on anything for using these scripts alone as they are only cfg files containing cvars

-this wont work without sv_cheats set to 1 (but might work with client side cvar unlocker.. pls dont use online)
+this wont work without sv_cheats set to 1 but might work with client side cvar unlocker..
+pls dont use online. cvar unlockers CAN cause bans on many movement anticheats aswell as VAC.

 navigate to the cfg folder in your game directory
 drop all of the files in
 type exec angle.cfg in console
 good 2 go